Omnijar/rust-docker/README.md

 ### Deploying your Rust application

-With a bit of luck, you should be able to just copy your application binary from `target/x86_64-unknown-linux-musl/release`, and install it directly on any reasonably modern x86_64 Linux machine.
+You should be able to just copy your application binary from `target/x86_64-unknown-linux-musl/release`, and install it directly on any reasonably modern x86_64 Linux machine.
 In particular, you should be able to copy your Rust application into an
 [Alpine Linux container][].